Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

 Contrast Ratio

-The term “contrast ratio” refers to the contrast that exists between the darkest and brightest parts of the television picture.
+The term “contrast ratio” refers to the contrast between the darkest and brightest parts of the television picture.
 The majority of what viewers refer to as “picture quality” is dependent upon this contrast ratio.
-A television with good contrast ratio is not only going to have more depth to the picture, but it is also going to seem more realistic than one with poor contrast ratio.
+A television with a good contrast ratio will not only have more depth to the picture but also seem more realistic than one with a poor contrast ratio.

 Winner: OLED